simpleAdam/ComputerScience/README.md

 # ComputerScience
 ### repository for CS topics

+* Programming Topics
+ * > Generators and Coroutines

 * Google web Fundamentals
  According to Google, the core foundations of a 'delightful web experience' are;
   * > Fast - It responds quickly to user interactions with silky smooth animations and no janky scrolling.